KoblizekXD/StellarVoyage/README.md

 ### Notes for developers
 - In real life, you won't find things like iron ore(if so, they're rare).
-Instead, you will find ores, which consist of many different ores but in smaller amounts(such as limestone).
+Instead, you will find ores, which consist of many different ores but in smaller amounts(such as hematite).
 These ores can then be extracted<br>
   in specialized machines.
 - Basic procedure to obtain ingot from classic ore is following:
   - Obtain the ore